ropensci/roadoi/README.md

 file.edit("~/.Renviron")`
 ```

 Save the file and restart your R session.
-To stop sharing your email when using rcrossref, delete it from your `.Renviron` file.
+To stop sharing the email when using roadoi, delete it from your `.Renviron` file.

 #### Keeping track of crawling